60frames/webpack-hot-server-middleware/README.md

 app.listen(6060);
 ```

-Now whenever Webpack rebuilds the new bundle will be used both client and *server* side.
+Now whenever Webpack rebuilds, the new bundle will be used both client and *server* side.

 ### Example